The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

-We predict the AGN, the galaxy group and the galaxy cluster population using the eROSITA mock catalogue methods \citep[][Seppi et al. in preparation]{Comparat2019MNRAS.487.2005C,Comparat2020OJAp....3E..13C}.
-For the AGN population we select all X-ray AGN that are optically brighter than the magnitude limit of GAMA: $r<19.8$.
-These model AGN could be hosted by GAMA galaxies regardless of the fact that they are (or not) detected in eFEDS.
-For the cluster and group population, no filter is applied.
-The black dashes represent the sum of the AGN and cluster contribution to this relation.
-We find that the luminosity -- stellar mass relation is in good agreement with the models, which demonstrates that the \citet[][Seppi et al. in preparation]{Comparat2019MNRAS.487.2005C, Comparat2020OJAp....3E..13C} are good models of the large scale structure seen in the X-ray.
+We predict the AGN, the galaxy group, and the galaxy cluster population using the eROSITA mock catalog methods \citep{Comparat2019MNRAS.487.2005C,Comparat2020OJAp....3E..13C,Liu_SIM_2021arXiv210614528L,Seppi2022arXiv220709242S}.
+For the AGN population, we select all X-ray AGN that are optically brighter than the magnitude limit of GAMA: $r<19.8$.
+These model AGN could be hosted by GAMA galaxies regardless of whether or not they are detected in eFEDS.
+No filter is applied for the cluster and group population.
+The black dashes represent the sum of the AGN and cluster contribution to this relation. {The sum of the two empirical models should correspond to the relation measured when applying the M3 mask, that is, when all detected sources are left in the stack.} We find that the luminosity--stellar mass relation is in good agreement with the models, which demonstrates that the models of \citet{Comparat2019MNRAS.487.2005C, Comparat2020OJAp....3E..13C}, \citet{Seppi2022arXiv220709242S} accurately represent the large-scale structure seen in X-rays.

 At high mass, above $2\times10^{11}M_\odot$, the measurements are slightly below the model.
 This is likely due to the fixed 300 kpc aperture used, which for these masses is smaller than the $R_{500c}$ used in the cluster model.
 For masses below $2\times10^{10}M_\odot$, measurements are consistent with the AGN model prediction, meaning that a detection of CGM emission is unlikely.
-For stellar masses between $2\times10^{10}M_\odot$ and $2\times10^{11}M_\odot$, the positive offset between the observations and models, is likely related to emission from the circum galactic medium and to projection effects.
-Given the uncertainties on the measurement and the large scatter in the model prediction, it is complex to quantitatively assess the difference between the observation and the models.
+For stellar masses between $2\times10^{10}M_\odot$ and $2\times10^{11}M_\odot$, the positive offset between the observations and models is likely related to emission from the CGM and to projection effects.
+Given the uncertainties on the measurement and the large scatter in the model prediction, the quantitative assessment of the difference between the observation and the models is a complex undertaking.